pingcap/talent-plan/rust/projects/parallelism/project.md

 With a thread pool, all that setup overhead is only done for a few threads, and subsequent jobs are simply context switches into existing threads in the pool.

 ### So how do you build a thread pool?

 There are many strategies and tradeoffs, but for this exercise you are going to use a single shared queue to distribute work to idle threads.
-That mans that your "producer", the thread that recieves network connections, sends jobs to a single queue (or channel), and every idle thread in the pool reads from that channel waiting for a job to execute.
+That mans that your "producer", the thread that accepts network connections, sends jobs to a single queue (or channel), and the "consumers", every idle thread in the pool, read from that channel waiting for a job to execute.
 This is the very simplest work scheduling strategy, but it can be effective.
 What are the downsides?

 You have three important considerations here: